 From here, the most important settings are found in the Arrangement tab at the top.
 This is where you can set which monitor is your main display.
 To do this simply click and drag on the miniature menu bar and place it on the monitor that you want to act as the main display.

 You can also click and drag on a whole monitor to move it around and set how you want the desktop to act.
-For me, since my MacBook Pro is off to the right side and just slightly down from where my big monitor is, I’ve placed the desktop arrangement as such.
+My second monitor is at eye level, while my MacBook is on my desk, so I set the main monitor as my second monitor.

 From there, you can start using your second monitor.
 You can drag apps from one monitor to the next and you can use an app like Magnet to move them around with keyboard shortcuts.

 The MacBook will automatically detect your monitor whenever you plug it in, and macOS will remember window sizes with the second monitor as well.
 When you unplug, all windows go to your MacBook.

 When it comes to connecting your iPhone to your MacBook Pro, the best option is to buy a USB C to Lightning cable instead of using an adapter that is more likely to get lost or left at home.
 Sure, an adapter would double as a USB adapter for other devices, but we're looking to remove adapters as possible.

 I own two of these cables and I love them.
 Not only can I connect my iPhone directly to the Mac, but if I plug this cable into my MacBook Pro charger I can fast charge my iPhone X. This also works for the iPhone 8 and 8 Plus.
 When fast charging the iPhone charges up to 50% in 30 minutes.

 Apple sells two official USB C to Lightning cables.